albertotonda/evolutionary-viability-theory/NOTES.md

 ## Unorganized notes

+### 2023-07-24
+I found out what the issue was.
+It's inside inspyred.ec.replacers.plus_replacement, and I will have to create a fork and make a pull request.
+For the moment, I fixed it for our application, using an ad-hoc replacer.

+Now, there is another issue that came out: comparing individuals sometimes creates an exception because one of the individuals (could be the father!) contains imaginary numbers or some other numerical issue like that.
+For example, min(sqrt(-1)) does not work, because the min function cannot deal with imaginary numbers.
+In order to avoid that, we could perform a sympification of the individuals BEFORE adding them to the population (which is not performed by the generator, for example).
+If the sympification raises an exception, we stop.

 ### 2023-07-19
 The replacer seems surprisingly to be ok (!!).
 The issue is likely in the genetic operators, somehow they also change the parent (??).